FreunzWa/FW_sync/medicine/neurology/dementia.md

 # Primary progressive aphasia
 - basics
     + gradual development of aphasia w/ various defecits in language.
 PPA arises @subtype of FTD /AD when the language dominant hemisphere is the principle target.
+    + unlike stroke aphasias it gradually gets worse and worse, and consists of a spectrum of different manifestations of aphasia.
     + early stages == isolated language defecits other cognitive domains are preserved, late stage == other
     + 3 subtypes
         * nonfluent PPA (FTD)